mattcollier/noxious/README.md

 OSX       | build_darwin.sh

 At the end of the script execution, you should see 'gyp info ok'.

+note: if you already have atom-shell installed on your system, the build scripts expect you to have at least v0.22.1.
+You may upgrade atom-shell or modify the 'target' specified in the build script as appropriate.
 #####Run noxious
 From inside the noxious folder do:
 ```